-Injuries, falls, and illnesses are often unexpected and can lead to visits to the hospital.
-Medical emergencies can also happen anywhere, and you may find yourself far away from your neuromuscular care center, or near any hospital with known expertise in Duchenne.
+RSV, Flu, & COVID-19.
+Injuries and illnesses are often unexpected and can lead to visits to the hospital, especially during the winter season.
+Medical emergencies can happen anywhere, and you may find yourself far from your neuromuscular care center, or any hospital with expertise in Duchenne.

-We often receive frantic phone calls, emails, and Facebook messages from parents and people with Duchenne asking what to do in a time of an emergency.
-We understand your fears, and we want to make sure you are equipped with some important information you may need to advocate for yourself or your child during times of hospitalization and medical emergencies.
+It’s easy to panic in an emergency, and not know what to do.
+We understand your fears and want to make sure you are equipped with the resources you need to advocate for yourself or your child during times of hospitalization and medical emergencies.
 No one can be prepared for every possible emergency scenario, but there are ways you can prepare so that when the unexpected happens, you know how to respond.

-Although you or your child may require prompt medical attention, it is important to ensure you are involved in the plan of care so you receive the best and safest care possible.
-If possible, be sure to check the Emergency Checklist specific to the type of emergency you are experiencing so that you take everything with you that you will need.
-In addition to sharing your PPMD emergency card or PPMD mobile app with clinicians involved in your care, it is also important to make sure a physician with experience in Duchenne is involved in your or your child’s care in the hospital.
+When you or your child require prompt medical attention, it is important to remember to T.H.I.N.K and ensure you are involved in the plan of care so you receive the best and safest care possible.
+In addition to sharing your PPMD emergency card or PPMD mobile app with clinicians involved in your care during an emergency, it is also important to make sure a physician with experience in Duchenne is involved in your or your child’s care in the hospital.
 For this reason, we have compiled a list of contact numbers from each of the PPMD Certified Duchenne Care Centers (CDCCs) to ensure a Duchenne specialist can be involved in your child’s plan of care.

-Here are 3 ways you can ensure a physician who specializes in Duchenne consults on yours or your child’s case:
+Here are 3 ways you can ensure a physician who specializes in Duchenne consults on your or your child’s case:

 1. Call your neuromuscular team/center

-It is extremely important to notify your neuromuscular care team if you are in the hospital with an illness or injury.
-This is especially important if you are being seen at hospital that is not affiliated with your neuromuscular care.
+It is critical to notify your neuromuscular care team if you are in the hospital with an illness or injury.
+This is especially important if you are being seen at a hospital that is not affiliated with your neuromuscular care.

 It is always important to notify your care team so they can work with the clinicians taking care of you or your child to ensure you receive the best care possible.
 Do not depend on the hospital staff to communicate with your neuromuscular care team; it is always best to personally confirm your neuromuscular care team is involved.